 A study of the impact of social factors on individual and group behavior, including attitudes, behavior, and motivation.
 (Same as SOC 221.)
 IAI: S8 900

-PSY 233 Developmental Psychology 3 cr. hrs.
-Prerequisite: PSY 101 A study of human development from conception across the lit fe span to death.
-Attention will be given to physical, cognitive, emotional and development.
-IAI: S6 902 social aspects of PSY 238 Abnormal Psychology Prerequisite: PSY 101 3 cr. hrs.
+PSY 233 Developmental Psychology

+A study of human development from conception across the life span to death.
+Attention will be given to physical, cognitive, emotional and social aspects of development.
+IAI: S6 902

+PSY 238 Abnormal Psychology